smarlik/Emoji-Generator/README.md

 jshell --execution local --startup PRINTING "primeFinder.java"
 ```

-The fix for primeFinder was that first you had to make scanner work (`--execution local`) and then enable printf function (`--startup PRINTING`)
+The fix for Emoji-Generator was that first you had to make scanner work (`--execution local`) and then enable printf function (`--startup PRINTING`)